-This was one of his ruses; that is to hide below deck, have the ship captured by the victim, and then, the 'pie' would be opened, and they 'blackbirds' would attack.
+This was one of his ruses; that is have his men hide below deck, have the ship captured by the selected quarry and then, when the 'Pie' was opened the blackbirds would 'sing', (attack).

 A few more definitions

-What made Blackbeard so popular with pirates was the wage, plus a percentage
+What made Blackbeard so popular with pirates was the daily wage, plus a percentage of the plunder.

-of the plunder.
 He was the King of Pirates, the only one who paid and shared.
-He never had much trouble gaining
+He never had much trouble gaining a willing crew.